 Drivers will indicate by raising their arm and return to the in-grid, or where directed, at a greatly reduced speed and in a safe manner, being prepared to stop on the Race Track if necessary.
-This order shall be given only through the Clerk of Course or Steward.
+This order shall only be given via the Clerk of Course or a Steward.